Skip to content

 Administration

-The Django Administration panel can be accessed via http://apply.server.domain/django-admin/ use the email address and password you set in the python manage.py createsuperuser step above. step above.
+The Django Administration panel can be accessed via https://apply.server.domain/django-admin/ (use the email address and password you set in the python manage.py createsuperuser step above.)

 The Apply dashboard is here: http://apply.server.domain/dashboard/.
 The Wagtail admin: http://apply.server.domain/admin